FBT and the Last Crusade

 This could have worked perfectly well as the reboot.
 Its plot is urgent without being overwhelming, Lara survives by wit and smarts and she’s closer to the Lara we love, a determined but still flawed, occasionally bratty adventurer marching into danger to prove a point.
 But … I found myself weirdly missing the TR Reboot’s more desperate, bleak against-the-odds feel.
 Throughout that review I raged about it not being more like this, and now here I am whinging this isn’t more like that.
 What the hell?

-RotTR just made me appreciate TR’s intent a little more; RotTR is a fantastic game but it’s also a familiar open-worlder that’s no different to a Far Cry.
+RotTR just made me appreciate TR’s intent a little more; RotTR is a fantastic game but it’s also a familiar open-worlder that could easily be a Far Cry.
 The reboot saw her surviving as much by luck as ability, scrambling through extremes and becoming someone she perhaps didn’t want to be.
 I see now where they were going with it; yes, it had a masochistic brutality, that rape, the cut-scene blubbing vs game action that cancelled it all out, but I can appreciate what it tried to do; I didn’t like TR but in retrospect I like that it tried something different.
 This is a lot more generic, but it gives us the Lara we wanted.
 Now I can’t wait for Shadow of the Tomb Raider.
 I just hope it doesn’t rip off Kingdom of the Crystal Skull.

 2015 | Developer; Crystal Dynamics | Square Enix